 Of course, we often come to therapy to get relief from very painful emotions that don't seem to give us any helpful information.
 For instance, “people-pleasers” tend to struggle with an excess of guilt and shame that does not fit reality.

 From an EFT perspective, we have to arrive at our feelings before we can leave them (Les Greenberg, EFT developer).
 When we allow ourselves to feel painful feelings in therapy, they become accessible for transformation.

 Transformative techniques in EFT consist of using other, more helpful feelings to change unhelpful feelings.
 An example of this is connecting with assertive anger to shift unhelpful shame.

-To learn more about EFT and working with feelings, watch this educational film created by psychologist Anne Hilde Vassbø Hagen and the Norwegian Institute of Emotion Focused Therapy.
+To learn more about EFT, watch this film created by psychologist Anne Hilde Vassbo Hagen and the Norwegian Institute of Emotion Focused Therapy.

 People-pleasing is usually born in early relationships.
 Historically, the only way for you to get your needs for connection met was to be overly accommodating, a trend that often continues into current relationships.
 Your healing therefore requires the context of a new relationship that centres your experience.

 Although the therapy relationship is a specific one, I view it as a real relationship.
 I aim to bring my own True Self to the therapy session while centring your experience and self-expression.